-In-depth study of the second entry of Europeans into Africa; survey of the colonial period, nationalism, the reconstruction of independent African states.
-Emphasis on the roles/functions of indigenous peoples and institutions that formed the matrix from which modern autonomous African states emerged.
+An in-depth study of the second entry of Europeans into Africa.
+Students will survey the colonial period, the struggle for nationalism, birth of the independent African state and the challenges of nationbuilding.
+This course enables students to study the making of contemporary Africa.
 Prerequisite: CUNY proficiency in reading and writing

-AFR 1462 Blacks in Science.
-Technology and Business
+AFR 1462 Blacks in Science, Technology and Business